 Whether you’re chatting up the incredible benefits you’ve experienced or bemoaning the fact that you can’t have pizza, let your friends, family, and co-workers know you’re doing Whole30.
 This will keep you accountable and further committed.
 Bonus points for convincing them to try Whole30 with you in solidarity.

 5 Ease out slowly

-While the elimination protocol lasts 30 days, Whole30 is actually a 36-40 day program.
-Day 31 is not a day to go all-out on all the foods you missed.
-You are meant to gradually transition foods back into your diet one by one.
+While the elimination protocol lasts 30 days, Whole30 is actually a 36-40-day program.
+Day 31 is not a day to go all out on all the foods you missed.
+You are meant to gradually transition foods back into your diet individually.
 This allows you to identify any problem foods.
 For example, if you reintroduce gluten one day and feel off the next, that’s a clue you’re gluten-sensitive.
 However, it would be difficult to determine that specific trigger if you also reintroduced sugar or corn on that same day.
 Unfortunately, to get the most out of the program, you have to practice restraint for a few more days.
 Personally, my soy latte was the first thing I incorporated once my 30 days were up.
-The next day, I brought back rice in the form of delicious hot pot.
-The third day, I had cake, and it was glorious.
+The next day, I brought back rice in the form of a delicious hot pot.
+On the third day, I had cake, and it was glorious.